qiuweiguo08/qiuweiguo08.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at the University of Science and Technology of China (USTC) and jointly studied at the National University of Singapore (NUS).
+I am a Ph.D. student at the University of Science and Technology of China (USTC), and a visiting student at the National University of Singapore (NUS).
 My research focuses on large-scale mixed integer programming and experiential service design.

 Education